k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/02_core_components.md

 # Agent Framework Core Components

-The aifusion implementation relies on several key components that work alongside Fabric's Data Products (Logical Units) and their logical functionalities.
+The implementation of aifusion relies on several key components that work alongside Fabric's Data Products (Logical Units) and their logical functionalities.

 In addition to the below components, some of the stuff is located at Shared Objects LU, for cross LUs usage tools and utilities.